crashka/ratio-math/README.md

 I don't have any of the math needed to answer these questions, or even take this problem any further in the pencil and paper realm.
 I think this problem fits in the category of number theory, or some other form of discrete math.

-Who can help out here?
+Can anyone help out here?